fastify/fastify/docs/Reference/TypeScript.md

 #### json-schema-to-ts

-If you do not want to generate types from your schemas, but want to use them diretly from your code, you can use the package [json-schema-to-ts](https://www.npmjs.com/package/json-schema-to-ts).
+If you do not want to generate types from your schemas, but want to use them directly from your code, you can use the package [json-schema-to-ts](https://www.npmjs.com/package/json-schema-to-ts).

 You can install it as dev-dependency.